 In the meantime I’d bought a second hat.
-I’d done some asking round at work because a couple of my colleagues have team swimming children, and then a bit of research online and it seemed that people said silicone hats were popular.
-Or even lycra hats which are less sticky to hair so hurt less when putting them on, and are more comfortable to wear.
+I’d asked around at work because a couple of my colleagues have kids who do team swimming, and then a bit of research online and it seemed that people said silicone hats were popular.
+Or even fabric hats which are less sticky to hair so hurt less when putting them on and are more comfortable to wear.
 Flukily a quick trip to purchase a cheap hat in Sports Direct, and it turned out I’d bought N a silicone hat.

 The weirdest thing to sort out is what to do with their ears.
 N likes to have his ears uncovered, but that means pulling the hat up enough so the bottom of it isn’t digging into his ear bits, or sticking them out a way.
 Sticking out ears from a swim hat doesn’t really make for aerodynamic swimming!
 Others in the class prefer their ears covered up…but then they can happily ignore what the teacher says because they can’t hear her.
 There’s not really a happy medium.

-It’s so funny to see them lined up with all different coloured hats on, sitting on the side of the pool waiting for the start of their lesson and being told to get in the pool.
+It’s so funny to see them lined up with all different coloured hats on, sitting on the side of the pool waiting for the start of their lesson.
 I’m very relieved that N now doesn’t mind his hat – what a nightmare it would have been if he’d have refused totally.
 There’s a thing to be said for peer pressure and not standing out amongst the crowd, even with 4 year olds.

 1, The easiest way (if your child will hold where and when you say)